-Lesson Focus: Continued Practice with Concrete Writing/ Writing Topic Sentences
+Lesson Focus: Continued Practice with Concrete Writing and Writing Topic Sentences

-□ If your student is a visual learner, a picture of a clown, ringmaster, or other flamboyant circus performer may be helpful, but it is not required.
+□ If your student is a visual learner, a picture of a clown, ringmaster, or other flamboyant circus performer may be helpful, but it's not required.

-Game: "Categories"

-- 1. Students will need a sheet of notebook paper. - 2.
-Say, "I'm going to name a category.
-You will have one minute to list as many things as possible that relate to the category.
-The items on your list may be as broad or as narrow as you wish.
+- □ Game: "Categories" - 1.
+Students will need a sheet of notebook paper. - 2.
+Say: "I'm going to name a category.
+You'll have one minute to list as many things as possible that relate to the category.
+The items on your list may be as broad or narrow as you want.
 As you write, each word will remind you of another.
 You'll be amazed at how many you jot down." - 3.
-Say, "The category is CIRCUS."
-Time the student for one minute. - 4.
+Say: "The category is CIRCUS."
+Time students for one minute. - 4.
 After playing once using this broad category, play as many games as you wish, using circus performers as the categories.
 (Ideas include ringmaster, trapeze artist, tightrope walker, lion tamer, bareback rider, clown, etc.) - 5.
 The purpose of this game is to stimulate ideas.
-This is a form of brainstorming that students perceive as an enjoyable game. - 6.
+While this is actually a form of brainstorming, students think it's just an entertaining game to play. - 6.
 When playing with multiple students, it can be fun for each one to read his or her list aloud.
 Everyone crosses duplicate words off her own list.
 The "winner" is the one with the most words left.
 (This kind of competition encourages students to think of more unusual items to add to their lists.)